 Within ten months of launching Believe In A Budget, I was able to walk away from my day job to become a Pinterest virtual assistant and blogger full time.
 I haven’t looked back since!

-Transitioning from a Pinterest virtual assistant to a Pinterest educator
+How I transitioned from a Pinterest virtual assistant to a Pinterest expert

 In addition to the services I was offering as a Pinterest virtual assistant, I was increasing the amount of consultations that I was offering as a one time service for bloggers and business owners that wanted to learn how to use Pinterest, but go the DIY route.